rain020527/ActionAnalysis/README.md

 3. [Implement Different Action](#Implement-Different-Action)

 ## File Description
+ActionAnalyst folder includes different types of action analysis, and the ActionAnalyst/lib folder is the core codes that do the skeleton detection (PklGenerator.py) and construct the analysis base class (VibePklParser).
+The folder replay includes the data we collect by CoachBox or another webcam.
+If you want to use another webcam data, , you need to prepare the camera parameters, the csv file of the ball trajectory to execute the demo correctly.
+The folder lib and VIBE is a library that provide the function to process the camera config and skeleton detection.

 ## Demo
 Run the main.py, that includes two modules: 1.
 PklGenerator.py that can get the skeletons information of VIBE.
 2. Smash_VibePklParser.py that analyzes the action.